Software Code Standards for C and Assembly Code

 #endif

-The header with the #include preprocessing directive should be placed after the label.
-The example header notation is shown below.
+The header with the #include preprocessing directive should be placed after the label and header guard (for .h files).

 #include "pmap.h"